 Do I need my own insurance?

-Guests who book a trip with a protection plan do not need personal insurance coverage.
+You don’t need personal insurance coverage if you book a trip with a protection plan made available via Turo.
 If you do have insurance, our liability insurance provider* will supplement your personal coverage.
-Depending on the protection plan you select, liability coverage is up to $1 million in the US.
+Depending on the protection plan you select, liability coverage is up to $750,000 in the US.
 It’s up to $2 million in Canada, and up to £20 million in the UK.

-If you book a trip in the US, certain Canadian provinces, and the UK, you can choose a protection plan on Turo (unless you’re booking with a Commercial Host).
+If you book a trip with a peer-to-peer host in the US, certain Canadian provinces, and the UK, you can choose a protection plan available through Turo.
 You can also choose to decline a protection plan.
 If you do decline, you’ll be relying solely on your own applicable personal insurance coverage to cover loss or damage to the host’s vehicle.
-If you do, your out-of-pocket exposure will extend to the full value of the vehicle and all related costs.
+Your out-of-pocket exposure will extend to the full value of the vehicle and all related costs including claims processing fees and appraisal costs.

 Unless you’re confident that your personal insurance will cover you, we strongly advise that you select a protection plan when booking your trip.
-Some insurance companies exclude coverage for peer -o-peer car sharing.
-And your credit card company will not provide coverage for a Turo trip.
+Some insurance companies exclude coverage for peer-to-peer car sharing.
+And your credit card company may not provide coverage for a Turo trip.
 It’s best to check with your insurer or your broker before making your decision.
+Follow these links to more information about guest protection plans:

 - US: summary and detailed overview